Jenbai22/ripe-tomatoes/journals/jen_bailey.md

 ## Jan 26

 We managed to deploy our site!
 It took a lot of troubleshooting, we had to change our database url on caprover and we added cors_host to appconfig.
 We also had to enable https.

+## Jan 27

+Fixed some bugs to allow our project to run locally and on the server.
+Took terms to merge our branches to main with our journals.